fbpx

 • Individuals with dysgraphia may exhibit strong verbal but inferior writing skills.

-• Production problems: overly simplistic; too many common words; or complex with errors in syntax, morphology, or semantics.
+• Production problems: overly simplistic; too many common words or complex with syntax, morphology, or semantics errors.

 • Unsophisticated ideation: difficulty selecting a topic, brainstorming, researching, thinking critically, coming up with ideas, et cetera.

-• Organizational problems: do not know where to begin, confusion with steps.
+• Organizational problems: they do not know where to begin and are confused with steps.

 .